Products and applications of OpenAI

-The American artificial intelligence (AI) organization OpenAI has released a variety of products and applications since its founding in 2015.
+OpenAI has released a variety of products and applications since its founding in 2015.

 Reinforcement learning

 At its beginning, OpenAI's research included many projects focused on reinforcement learning (RL).
 OpenAI has been viewed as an important competitor to DeepMind.

 Gym

 Announced in 2016, Gym was an open-source Python library designed to facilitate the development of reinforcement learning algorithms.
 It aimed to standardize how environments are defined in AI research, making published research more easily reproducible while providing users with a simple interface for interacting with these environments.
 In 2022, new developments of Gym have been moved to the library Gymnasium.

 Gym Retro

 Released in 2018, Gym Retro is a platform for reinforcement learning (RL) research on video games using RL algorithms and study generalization.
 Prior RL research focused mainly on optimizing agents to solve single tasks.
 Gym Retro gives the ability to generalize between games with similar concepts but different appearances.